-Nazarene Bible College complies with the Family Educational Rights and Privacy Act of 1974 (FERPA) which gives students the right to know what information the college maintains about individual students, the right to ensure the accuracy of that information, the right to know who has access to files of information and for what purposes, and the right to control to a significant extent the distribution of that information outside the institution.
+Nazarene Bible College complies with the Family Educational Rights and Privacy Act of 1974 (FERPA) which gives the student the right to know what information the college maintains about that student, the right to ensure the accuracy of that information, the right to know who has access to files of information and for what purposes, and the right to control to a significant extent the distribution of that information outside the institution.

 The college considers some information to be directory information which may be disclosed to others without student permission.
 This includes, but is not limited to, items such as name, address, telephone number, e-mail addresses, photographs, dates of enrollment, classification, full or part-time status, degree(s) received, awards, honors, program of study, previous institutions attended, date and place of birth, and participation in activities.
 If a student does not want this information released, he or she must submit a Request to Prevent Disclosure of Directory Information form to the registrar's office.
 This request remains in effect until revoked in writing by the student.

 Educational records will not be released to individuals other than the student except as provided for by FERPA.
 This provision includes: (1) A parent who claims a student as a dependent on their most recent federal income tax form.
 The parent must submit a Parental Affidavit for Academic Information to access the student's record.
-(2) A student who grants access to his/her educational record by submitting a Student Consent for Release of Records.
+(2) A person to whom a student grants access to his/her educational record by submitting a Student Consent for Release of Records.
 Consent for release of records will remain in effect unless rescinded by written request from the student.

 Information regarding FERPA and forms necessary to withhold or release information may be obtained through the registrar's office.